DECODEproject/whitepaper/hardware_supports.md

 We recognise however that *requiring* participants to download software and engage with a registration process *may* be a barrier to adoption.
 We plan to explore this through user research and field experiments.
 With this in mind, the architecture of DECODE also supports the concept of an ***hosted wallet***.

 DECODE intends to provide tools and documentation to allow **operators**[^3rdpartywallet] to host wallets *on behalf* of their existing users.
-This is an  low barrier to entry for an operator, involving minimal integration whereby the operator maintains any existing authentication mechanisms they have in place and links existing accounts to a DECODE wallet.
+This is a low barrier to entry for an operator, involving minimal integration whereby the operator maintains any existing authentication mechanisms they have in place and links existing accounts to a DECODE wallet.
 It also preserves any existing authentication structures the application may have, allowing DECODE functionality to be added in a decoupled and safe manner.

 [^3rdpartywallet]: It might be possible for 3rd Parties to create an online wallet hosting service,  however we have yet to explore the demand for this scenario.